Children in the Library

 If you need to collect an item from the upper floors please ask at the Welcome Desk and a member of staff will do this for you during staffed service opening hours.

-Children of school age (5–18) are allowed on all floors of the Library except the IT areas on the 1st Floor.
-They must be accompanied by a responsible adult (parent or teacher) at all times.
+School pupils aged 5–18 are allowed on all floors of the Library except the IT areas on the 1st Floor.
+Those under 18 must be accompanied by a parent, guardian or teacher at all times.
 They must not disturb other Library users.

 Currently enrolled University of Reading students aged 18 or below are exempted from this rule.